contact@consultdmw.com

 If now you're upgrading to Access 2013, 2016, 2019 or Access for Microsoft 365, or short-term to Access 2010, then you may have many ideas about improving it for its users and for gaining more out it in pursuit of improved business performance.

-As part of your conversion process you might consider adding beefed up analysis and reporting in order to increase returns from your investment.
+As part of your conversion process you might consider adding beefed up analysis and reporting in order to increase returns from your investment of time and effort input into collecting all the data.

 Help Converting Access Macros and VBA Code